-WMUR-TV is an ABC-affiliated television station serving most of New Hampshire.
-Licensed to Manchester, it is owned by Hearst Television.
+WMUR-TV is an ABC-affiliated television station licensed to Manchester, New Hampshire, serving most of the state.
+It is owned by Hearst Television.
 The station's studios are located in downtown Manchester on South Commercial Street, while its transmitter is situated on Mount Uncanoonuc in Goffstown.
-WMUR-TV is a significant media outlet for news and entertainment in the New Hampshire region.

-On March 28, 1954, WMUR-TV signed on the air as the first television station in New Hampshire.
+On March 28, 1954, WMUR signed on the air as the first television station in New Hampshire.
 It was founded by former governor Francis P. Murphy, owner of WMUR radio.
-The station broadcast from a Victorian-style house on Elm Street in Manchester and carried ABC programming, daily newscasts, local game shows, and movies.

-In 1955, WMUR channel 9 significantly boosted its signal, providing a strong signal extending into portions of the Boston area, and started airing programming that hadn't been available in Boston previously.
+In 1955, WMUR channel 9 significantly boosted its signal, extending coverage into parts of the Boston area, allowing the station to air programming previously unavailable in Boston.

-In early 1957, Francis P. Murphy agreed to sell WMUR-TV to Storer Broadcasting.
-However, the deal fell through due to controversy over Storer's plan to move the transmitter closer to Boston, which regulators rejected.
+In early 1957, Francis P. Murphy agreed in principle to sell WMUR-TV to Storer Broadcasting.
+Storer's plans to move the transmitter closer to Boston led to regulatory rejection and the deal falling through.

-In 1966, Storer Broadcasting fulfilled its Boston ambitions by purchasing the channel 38 license as WSBK-TV.
+In 1966, Storer Broadcasting fulfilled their Boston ambitions by purchasing the channel 38 license as WSBK-TV.

-In 1973, WMUR continued to broadcast in black-and-white, long after the Boston stations had upgraded to color capability.
+In 1973, WMUR continued to broadcast in black-and-white, long after Boston stations upgraded to color capability.

-In July 1981, following Richard Eaton's death, WMUR was sold to Birney Imes Jr.'s Imes Communications.
+In July 1981, WMUR was sold to Birney Imes Jr.'s Imes Communications, which also owned WCBI-TV and WBOY-TV.

 In September 1987, WMUR moved from its original Elm Street studios to facilities in the historic Millyard area of Manchester.

-On February 1, 1988, WNHT became southern New Hampshire's first CBS affiliate and began to produce local newscasts.
+On February 1, 1988, WNHT, an independent station based in Concord, became southern New Hampshire's first CBS affiliate and began producing local newscasts.

-From August 22, 1994, WMUR operated repeaters in northern New Hampshire.
+From August 22, 1994, WMUR operated repeaters in northern New Hampshire, with two stations primarily affiliated with Fox but simulcasting channel 9's newscasts and some syndicated programs.

-In 1994, WMUR became both a primary and secondary affiliate of Fox and launched three low-powered repeaters in the northern portion of New Hampshire.
+In 1994, WMUR became both a primary and secondary affiliate of Fox, launching low-powered repeaters in northern New Hampshire.

-In May 1995, W38CB was launched, sharing the Cannon Mountain transmitter site with WMUR-LP, and always aired ABC programming.
+In May 1995, W38CB launched in Littleton, sharing the Cannon Mountain transmitter site with WMUR-LP, and aired ABC programming.

-On October 8, 1995, WMUR became the first television station in the country to develop a significant Internet presence, hiring a full-time employee dedicated to streaming newscasts live and archived online.
+On October 8, 1995, WMUR developed a significant Internet presence, becoming the first television station to hire a full-time employee for streaming and archiving newscasts online.

-In 1995, WMUR purchased land and a building at its current location to rebuild as a state-of-the-art broadcast center.
+In 1995, WMUR purchased land and a building at its current location, with plans to rebuild it into a state-of-the-art broadcast center.

 On August 31, 1997, WFFF-TV began broadcasting, ending W16BC's status as the only Fox affiliate serving a portion of the Burlington–Plattsburgh media market.